LeeJiaWei23/ip/README.md

 1. Ensure you have Java `17` or above installed on your computer.
 2. Download the latest `jar` file from here.
 3. Copy the file to the folder you want to use as the Home directory.
-4. Open a command terminal, `cd` to the directory and enter `java -jar Clippy.jar` to run the application.
+4. Open a command terminal, `cd` to the directory and enter `java -jar clippy.jar` to run the application.
 5. Refer to the Features below to learn more about the commands.

 ## Adding `todo` tasks